google/eng-practices/review/reviewer/standard.md

 If that doesn't resolve the situation, the most common way to resolve it would be to escalate.
-Often the escalation path is to a broader team discussion, having aTechnical Leadweigh in, asking for a decision from a maintainer of the code, or asking an Eng Manager to help out. **Don't let a CL sit around because the author and the reviewer can't come to an agreement.**
+Often the escalation path is to a broader team discussion, having a Technical Lead weigh in, asking for a decision from a maintainer of the code, or asking an Eng Manager to help out. **Don't let a CL sit around because the author and the reviewer can't come to an agreement.**